jtremesay/jssg/README.md

 ### Generate site

-When your are api with your site, you can generate the static version with
+When your are happy with your site, you can generate the static version with
 distill:

 ```shell